Lewis Edwards

 If someone's amphetamines are not good for them, and you say so, the reply will often be more like "FUCK YOU.
 HOW DARE YOU?
 WHAT THE FUCK DO YOU KNOW?
 YOU'RE NOT QUALIFIED, YOU KNOW NOTHING ABOUT THIS OR MY MEDICAL HISTORY.
 WHO THE FUCK ARE YOU TO GIVE ME MEDICAL ADVICE?"
 In these cases, the person becomes incredibly forceful, certain, and morally outraged; completely unreachable while utterly convinced of their own clarity.

 Everything is louder and brighter.
 Everything makes more sense.
 Every conflict has an obvious villain.
 The drug itself becomes untouchable and unspeakable.
 The person's anger is focused, incandescent and driven.
-There is a very shouty, very defensive, very aggressive user culture surrounding amphetamines.
+There is a very shouty, very defensive, very aggressive subset of the amphetamine-using population, and every encounter I've had with them felt very similar.
+They are incredibly verbose, and will completely dominate any interaction.

 In Victoria, a common arrangement is that a psychiatrist diagnoses ADHD, then delegates prescribing rights to a GP the patient sees monthly (aside from maybe a yearly check-in with the psychiatrist).
 These appointments are, in reality, mostly self report: